RubypyCoding/continuos-integration--Python/README.md

 - Finally the deployment process is completed via restarting services and related deployment activities.

 There are many other ways a continuous integration server and its deployments can be structured.
 The above was just one example of a relatively simple setup.
-[CI](https://www.fullstackpython.com/continuous-integration.html).
+Fuente: [CI](https://www.fullstackpython.com/continuous-integration.html).

 ## Heroku Configuration for CI